rivtDocs/rivtdocs.github.io/docs/index.md

 A rivt file is a Python file that imports rivtapi and calls one of four functions on rivt-strings.
-Rivt-strings are free-form plain text strings enclosed in triple quotes that include commands and tags defining the calculation and formatting. rvddnn_docname.py is the file name where dd is the division number, nn is the subdivision number and ddnn is the document number.
-The text folder includes all of the plain text input files and output doc files.
+Rivt-strings are free-form plain text strings enclosed in triple quotes that include commands and tags defining the calculation and formatting. rvddss_docname.py is the file name where dd is the division number, ss is the subdivision number and ddss is the document or file number.
+The text folder includes the plain text input and output files.
+PDF and HTML files are written to the report and site folders respectively.

 A rivt project is typically started by copying from a similar existing project.
 The text folder will be available.
 The resource folder may have to be